 Even though her parents refused to give her permission to go with Mrs. Garrett and the older girls, Tootie runs away to New York to meet up with them.
 There, she meets a teenage prostitute who tries ...

-A group of girls attending a boarding school experience the joys and the trials of adolescence under the guiding hand of housemother Edna Garrett.
-Later in the series, Mrs. Garrett is promoted to school dietician, and four of the girls move into new quarters above the cafeteria.
-Eventually she leaves the school and opens her own business, with help from her girls.Written by
+A group of girls attending a boarding school experience the joys and the trials of adolescence under the guiding hand of housemother Edna Garrett, the Drummonds' maid on Diff'rent Strokes.
+Later in the series, she is promoted to school dietitian, and four of the girls move into new quarters above the cafeteria.
+She eventually leaves the school and opens her own business, with help from the girls.Written by

 Kevin Ackley <firstname.lastname@example.org>

 3 of 5 people found this review helpful.

 Was this review helpful to you?